Egishe/currency-converter/README.md

 ### API auth with fixed tokens

-For example: `Authorization: Bearer XCDQ5ERT3NFST2IF` where 'XCDQ5ERT3NFST2IF' is token which should match with environment variable `API_AUTH_TOKEN`.
+For example: `Authorization: Bearer your-token` where 'your-token' is token which should match with environment variable `API_AUTH_TOKEN`.
+Default value is `7FTloGfDWuVTw04zVRZ2Hd9Se3FYDa9xRsOo59Kz34KzDPAPcTDGdHC1BaGpQjys`